catberry/catberry/README.md

 Catberry makes possible to write module once and use it at server and in browser without any additional code, just create module and put it to folder `catberry_modules`.
-Catberry builds browser script bundle and re-uses your modules in browser automatically create
+Catberry builds browser script bundle and re-uses your modules in browser: automatically creates
 [Single Page Application](http://en.wikipedia.org/wiki/Single-page_application)
 using browser [History API](https://developer.mozilla.org/en-US/docs/Web/Guide/API/DOM/Manipulating_the_browser_history).